dat18c/02_introduktion_til_programmering/installation.md

 # Instal JDK (Java Development Kid)
+_In order to view the videos below, you need to be logged in at Lynda.com.
+In order to set up a free account please follow [this tutorial]()._
 ## Install JDK on Windows
 Follow this tutorial on Lynda.com
 * [Installing Java on Windows](https://www.lynda.com/Java-tutorials/Installing-Java-Windows/377484/421284-4.html)